 Skip to content

-Harvard Law School invites applications for the Berger-Howe Fellowship for the academic year 2022-2023.
-Eligible applicants include those who have a first law degree, who have completed the required coursework for a doctorate, or who have recently been awarded a doctoral degree.
-A J.D. is preferred, but not required.
-The purpose of the fellowship is to enable the fellow to complete a major piece of writing in the field of legal history, broadly defined, as the fellow seeks to begin or establish an academic career in legal history.
+The purpose of the fellowship, which is awarded annually, is to enable the fellow to complete a major piece of writing in the field of legal history, broadly defined, as the fellow seeks to begin or establish an academic career in legal history.
 There are no limitations as to geographical area or time period.
-With occasional exceptions, previous fellows have gone on to pursue faculty appointments or other fellowships in American universities.
+With occasional exceptions, previous fellows have gone on to pursue faculty appointments or other fellowships in American universities, primarily on law faculties.

 Each interested applicant should submit: